Shivansh-Bakshi/shivanshbakshi.dev-blog-posts/home-server/pt-1-setting-up-the-network.md

 **What you need to get started:**
 - A computer you want to use as your server (maybe an old laptop/PC)
-- An extra router (most ISPs provide a new router for free when you get a new connection, you can use your old router as the extra router)
+- An extra router (most ISPs provide a new router for free when you get a new connection.
+You can use the old router as the extra router)
 - A stable internet connection

 **Disclaimer: The information provided is purely for general and educational purposes and does not constitute network security advice.
 The information may not be up-to-date with latest security standards or vulnerabilities.
 Any third-party links are purely for reference and are not affiliate links.**

 ## The Internet

 Before we begin setting up our server, it is important to build some foundational knowledge of how the internet works.
-Ofcourse, this is a vast topic, far beyond the scope of a mere post, but I will cover the basics needed for setting up your server.
+Ofcourse, this is a vast topic, far beyond the scope of a mere blog post, but I will cover the basics needed for setting up your server.

 This post assumes you have a basic understanding of IP Address allocation, Subnet Masks, Classful and Classless (CIDR) address, and network ports.
 I will only briefly introduce some topics I encountered while setting up my own server.
 If you are familiar with static and dynamic IP, exposing Ports, Firewalls, NAT and CGNAT, and Zero Trust Model, feel free to skip this section and head to [Building your Server](#building-your-server).